turboMaCk/nix-elm-tools/README.md

 ## Compiling Haskell

-By default instead of compiling [elmi-to-json](https://github.com/stoeffel/elmi-to-json) from source binary blob is downloaded from [github releases](https://github.com/stoeffel/elmi-to-json/releases).
+By default, instead of compiling [elmi-to-json](https://github.com/stoeffel/elmi-to-json) from source, the binary blob is downloaded from [github releases](https://github.com/stoeffel/elmi-to-json/releases).

 If you prefer to compile everything from source, you can set `compileHS` option to `true`.

-nix-env from command line:
+`nix-env` from command line:

 ```shell
 $ nix-build -A elm-test --arg compileHS true
 ```

-or with remote install via nix
+or with remote install via Nix

 ```nix
 let